 Profit Spent on Commission

-Every VXX short call option strategy was eventually profitable.
+All VXX short call option strategies were profitable.

 Introduced by Barclays in 2009 and redeemed in 2019, VXX was a 10-year ETN, or Exchange Traded Note, that tracked the VIX Short-Term futures.
 As VXX was approaching the redemption date Barclays introduced a new 30-year iteration of the same product called VXXB on Jan 17 2018.
 On May 2 2019, Barclays renamed VXXB to VXX.

-There are a handful of option strategies on VXX that outperformed buy/hold SPY from a total return perspective but had a wild ride along the way.
-This volatility is observed in the Sharpe ratio calculations.
+The 50D option strategies outperformed buy/hold SPY from a total return perspective.
+However, they had a wild ride along the way as demonstrated by the sharpe ratios.

-Using iBorrowDesk (search VXXB – they haven’t updated the ticker yet), we see from Sept 17, 2018 till Sept 12, 2019 that Interactive Brokers has charged anywhere between 1.4% and 6.7% to borrow this underlying.
+Using iBorrowDesk (search VXXB – they haven’t updated the ticker yet), we see that from Sept 17, 2018 till Sept 12, 2019 Interactive Brokers charged anywhere between 1.4% and 6.7% to borrow this underlying.
 The majority of the time the borrow cost has hovered between 3.0% and 3.2%.

 Let’s call it 4% and factor that into the equity curve.
 We end up with the following chart.

 Not too shabby if you’re okay with multiple million-dollar swings.